HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 - The [DEQM Gaps in Care Composition Profile] may also contain all supporting resources referenced by the composition and its contained measure reports.
 As with other compositions, this resource can contain a narrative which can be displayed as a textual report.

+- The date element of the MeasureReport resource contains the date the open/closed gap was calculated.

 #### Attribution
 {:.no_toc}